-The prerequisite for this course is ECS 150, Operating Systems.
-Students who have not taken, or are not taking, this course are at a serious disadvantage in this class.
+The prerequisites for this course are ECS 150, Operating Systems, and ECS 152A, Computer Networks.
+Students who have not taken these courses are at a serious disadvantage in this class, and will be dropped unless the instructor approves them taking the class.